-The Outstanding Doctoral Research Award (ODRA) is the highest award that NARST bestows on a dissertation judged by colleagues on the Selection Committee to have the greatest significance in the field of science education research from among all dissertations nominated for the award that year.
-The ODRA Committee is now soliciting nominations for the 2021 award from all current NARST members who completed a dissertation within 15 months prior to August 31, 2020.
+Deadline July 31: The Outstanding Doctoral Research Award (ODRA) is the highest award that NARST bestows on a dissertation judged by colleagues on the Selection Committee to have the greatest significance in the field of science education research from among all dissertations nominated for the award that year.
+The ODRA Committee is now soliciting nominations for the 2023 award.

-This Award recognizes and rewards individuals who have made significant contributions to science education through exemplary, high quality research.
-The recipient(s) of the Award should have made substantial scholarly contributions over a period of at least 20 years since the award of their doctorate.
+Deadline July 31: This Award recognizes and rewards individuals who have made significant contributions to science education through exemplary, high quality research.
+It is the highest recognition that NARST bestows upon its members.
 Contributions may be of several types including, but not limited to, empirical, philosophical or historical research, evaluative studies, policy-related research, and studies reflecting new research approaches.